ParadoxSpiral/axon/README.md

 Torrent details:
 - `q` closes the current details panel

+## Configuration
+The config file is searched for at `$XDG_CONFIG_HOME/axon/config.toml` and `~/.config/axon/config.toml`.
+For options, see `example_config.toml`.

+## Compilation dependencies
+Rust minimum version of 1.24, pkg-config, gcc or clang, openssl.

 # Windows
 Termion currently does not support windows, but might in the future ([#103](https://github.com/ticki/termion/issues/103)).